RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (b) a legal practitioner acting pro deo or amicus curiae; or

-(c) the State Attorney, any deputy state attorney or any professional assistant to the State Attorney, or any attorney instructed in writing or by telegram or facsinmile by or on behalf of the State Attorney or a deputy state attorney in any matter in which the State Attorney or deputy state attorney is acting as such by virtue of any statute.
+(c) the State Attorney, any deputy state attorney or any professional assistant to the State Attorney, or any attorney instructed in writing or by telegram or facsimile by or on behalf of the State Attorney or a deputy state attorney in any matter in which the State Attorney or deputy state attorney is acting as such by virtue of any statute.
+[R 5 subs by GoN R979 in G. 33689 wef 24 December 2010.]

-6. Application for Leave to Appeal.—(1) Filing of application.—In every matter where leave to appeal is by law required of the Court, an application therefore shall be lodged in triplicate with the registrar within the time limits prescribed by that law.
+(1) In every matter where leave to appeal is by law required of the Court, an application therefor shall be lodged in triplicate with the registrar within the time limits prescribed by that law.

-(2) Annexures required.—Every such application shall be accompanied by—
+(2) Every such application shall be accompanied by—

 (a) a copy of the order of the court a quo appealed against;